Prospect B2B: Why is it difficult?

 In the daily efforts of marketing and sales teams, it is important to stick to the established plan.

-If the strategic and operational planning of prospecting has been carried out correctly, any dispersion could result in less efficiency.
+If the strategic and operational planning of the B2B prospecting has been carried out correctly, any dispersion could result in less efficiency.

 In addition, the forecast schedule provides for dependencies between actions.
 If we deviate from what was planned, it could have consequences on the whole.